149th FW Gunfighter helps during mid-flight medical emergency

 |0

-This work, 149th FW Gunfighter helps during mid-flight medical emergency [Image 4 of 4], by SrA Kaliea Green, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 149th FW Gunfighter helps during mid-flight medical emergency, by SrA Kaliea Green, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT